ansgarwiechers/vbsdoc/README.txt

 Usage
 -----
-VBSdoc.vbs [/a] [/q] [/p:NAME] /s:SOURCE /d:DOC_DIR
+VBSdoc.vbs [/d] [/a] [/q] [/l:LANG] [/p:NAME] /i:SOURCE /o:DOC_DIR
 VBSdoc.vbs /?

   /?
 Print this help.
   /a      Generate documentation for all elements (public and private).
           Without this option, documentation is generated for public elements only.
+  /d      Enable debug messages. (you really don't want this) /i      Read input files from SOURCE.
+Can be either a file or a
+          directory. (required)
+  /l      Create localized output [de,en].
+Default language is en.
-  /d   Generate documentation in DOC_DIR.
-  /p   Use NAME as the project name.
+  /o      Generate output files in DOC_DIR. (required) /p      Use NAME as the project name.
   /q      Don't print warnings.
-  /s   Source to generate documentation from.
-Can be a file or a
-       directory.
+Ignored if debug messages are enabled.

 Output Format